1. What is the Department of Health (DOH) role in the inspection of pet shops, kennels, shelters and pounds?

 5. What are the requirements to import a dog or cat into New Jersey?

-Although rabies vaccination is not required for importation into the State, New Jersey law requires all dogs 7 months of age or older to be licensed by the municipality where they are housed within 10 days of arrival.
+Although rabies vaccination is not specifically required for importation of dogs into the State, New Jersey law requires all dogs 7 months of age or older to be licensed by the municipality where they are housed.
 Current rabies vaccination is a prerequisite for licensure.

-There are no specific requirements for importing cats into the State, but many New Jersey municipalities have ordinances requiring cat licensure and rabies vaccination.
-Since cats are the domestic animal most frequently infected with rabies in the State, rabies vaccination is strongly recommended for all cats, including cats kept exclusively indoors.
-An indoor cat may be exposed to rabies if a bat enters the home or if the cat escapes the house and is bitten.
+There are no specific requirements for importing cats into New Jersey, but rabies vaccination is strongly recommended for all cats in New Jersey, including cats kept exclusively indoors because they may be exposed to rabies if a bat enters the home or if the cat escapes the house and is bitten by a raccoon or other rabid wildlife.
+Most NJ municipalities have cat licensing requirements.

 There are no specific requirements for importation of cats into the U.S.